-The search begins for precious Australian children’s artworks in the UK
+The search begins for Australian children’s artworks in the UK

 It is the first time this selection of artworks has returned to the UK in 70 years – after London Soroptimist Club Founding President Mrs Florence Rutter first met the artists and arranged exhibitions across London, Manchester, Birmingham, Liverpool, Edinburgh and Glasgow during the 1950s.
 Proceeds from the sale of the artworks were used to purchase more drawing materials for the children at Carrolup.

 Mrs Rutter recognised the significance of the works after visiting Carrolup in 1949, where teachers Noel and Lily White had found a way into the hearts of the children through art.
-Many Carrolup children became prolific artists, surprising the world with their ability to reveal their deep understanding of Country – Nyungar Boodja.
+Many Carrolup artists became prolific artists, surprising the world with their ability to reveal a depth of understanding of their country – their Nyungar Boodja.

-“A critical part of the reconciliation process for addressing the wrongs of the past include uncovering these priceless artworks as they could be the only physical connection a family has with their ancestors.
+“A critical part of our reconciliation process of addressing the wrongs of the past includes uncovering these priceless artworks as they could be the only physical connection a family has with their ancestors.
 The artworks form a basis from which we can deepen our knowledge and understanding of our past, and help us walk together towards a better future.”

 The process of reconnecting Carrolup artworks with families is at the heart of Curtin University’s Carrolup Centre for Truth-telling, an ambitious project to create a permanent home for the collection in Australia and provide an opportunity for others to learn about this tragic period in Australian history.

-Anyone across the UK who thinks they may have found one of the Carrolup children’s artworks can contact us at firstname.lastname@example.org
+Anyone who thinks they may have found a historic Carrolup children’s artwork can contact us via our website.